3 Unique Teas That Turn the Tables on Beautiful Traditions

 Butter tea has a huge presence in Tibetan ceremonies and celebrations.
 During the New Year, monks participate in three long days of afternoon prayer.
 They fuel themselves in the mornings with butter tea and eat sweet rice.

-You should always drink butter tea in small sips and never drain your small tea cup.
-After you sip your tea, it’s customary for the host to fill your cup to the brim, over and over again.
 If you are finished with your tea all you have to do is simply stop drinking the tea.
 Once you are ready to leave, you should drink the remaining tea completely.
 In this way, you honor your host and maintain appropriate etiquette.

 Quality Teaware for Your Daily Ritual

-Are you ready to expand your tea palate and bend the rules of tea?
-Explore exciting new flavors that you’ve never tasted before.
+We encourage you to put a spin on your everyday tea routine.
 If you always drink black tea, try an oolong tea or a green tea instead — or if you enjoy green tea, maybe try white tea.
-You might discover a flavor that’s even more satisfying than your favorite.
+You might discover a flavor that’s even more satisfying than your old favorite.

-Regardless of where your taste buds take you, be sure to make the most of every sip with teaware that makes tea taste better.
+Regardless of where your taste buds take you, be sure to make the most of every sip with teaware that makes unique tea taste even better.
 Explore health-conscious teaware made of revolutionary, pure, and tasteless borosilicate glass, and take your tea experience to a whole new level.

 Teabloom offers the largest selection of beautifully handcrafted borosilicate glass teaware and it’s made with your health and wellness in mind.
 From the start, they’ve been on a mission to clean up the tea industry one glass tea cup at a time.
-Find the perfect new tea cup or teapot for your tea needs today, with Teabloom.